webplatform/docs-wpd/Implementation_Patterns/Templates/index.md

 There are many sub-forms and sub-templates that we use very often.
 These are generally easy to discover by viewing the source of the page-type form you're interested in.

 {{TODO | Fill in a list of the main sub-form templates }}

+==Page-Type Organization==
+Again, the common elements of pages (like summaries) are handled in sub-forms and sub-templates that are used the same on every page.
+Most page-types have a specific "central" template that handles the interesting bits that are specific to this page type.
+For example, the [[Form:CSS_Property|css property form]] defines fields for whether or not the field is inheritable and what its legal values are.

+The following sections give a more in-depth overview of how these main page-types are inter-related.
+Documentation that is mainly about one specific page-type (and not how they inter-relate) should be found on the given Template itself.

+===API Objects, Methods, and Properties ===

+Some of the most common page-types are [[Template:API_Object]], [[Template:API_Object_Method]], and [[Template:API_Object_Property]].
+They are also some of the most confusing when you first look at them.

+The API Object template is the one that should be used for the object that contains methods and properties.
+It will ultimately have an exhaustive list of all of its associated properties, methods, events, constants, etc. However, if you edit a page that uses this template you will see that there isn't much content on the page at all!

+The way the API_Object template works is that all of the applicable API_Object_Method and API_Object_Property pages set an Applies_to field that specifies the page they "apply to": the API_Object.
+Then, when we generate the text for that page, we use a semantic media wiki query to select all pages that apply to it and print out their information.